The Jensen Defense

 Finally, Wisconsin has an "absolute sobriety" law for teenagers.
 If you are not old enough to drink you may not drive a motor vehicle with any amount of alcohol in your system.
 This even includes any alcohol consumed in the presence of your parents.

-The moral of story is for teenagers to walk to where they are going (and I fully realize that this is advice that will be accepted by exactly no one).
+walk to where they are going (and I fully realize that this is advice that will be accepted by exactly no one).